Brayden Schenn

 Schenn has represented Canada internationally at several tournaments, and won two silver medals at the 2010 and 2011 World Junior Ice Hockey Championships.
-At the 2011 tournament, Schenn tied Canada's record for points in a single tournament, and was selected to the Tournament's All-Star Team as well as being named Top Forward, and Most Valuable Player.
+At the 2011 tournament, Schenn tied Canada's record for points in a single tournament, and was selected to the Tournament's All-Star Team and named Top Forward and Most Valuable Player.
 Schenn won the Stanley Cup as a member of the Blues in 2019.

 Playing career

 Minor

 Schenn played minor hockey in his hometown of Saskatoon, Saskatchewan.
 He played AAA midget hockey for the Saskatoon Contacts.
 During the 2006–07 season, his teammates included Jared Cowen and Carter Ashton.
 In the 2006 WHL Bantam Draft, Schenn was selected in the first round, ninth overall, by the Brandon Wheat Kings.
 His teammates Cowen and Ashton were selected first and eighth overall, respectively.
 In his last season of midget hockey, he scored 70 points in 41 games.